 - Sturdy String

 Cut two small holes on opposite sides of the bottle about a third of the way down from the bottle opening.
 Pass the string through these holes.
 Tie one end of the string to a secure surface.
 Tie the other end of the string to another secure surface.
 Make sure the bottle hangs about nose height to the dog or this game will not be very fun.
-Load the bottle with some kibble or treats!
+Load the bottle with some treats!

 Study up here: